Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 • Ease of usage

 Technically speaking, both these tools are very easy to use.
-Proxies won‘t drag you into too much downloading, installation, and set-up kind of stuff.
+Proxies won’t drag you into too much downloading, installation, and setup kind of stuff.
 You only need to connect with the server and start enjoying secure internet access.

-No special technical knowledge is required to complete the set-up and installation.
+No special technical knowledge is required to complete the setup and installation.

 • Customer care support